Movies and TV shows have been a great interest of Kelley's since he was a kid, and he's written many articles about them.

 Years: 2016 to present

-Little Known Fact: Created by Jonathan Nolan and Lisa Roy, the series generally takes the point of view of the hosts, whose minds resemble those of humans, whose brains have separate hemispheres controlling thought and action.
+Little Known Facts: Created by Jonathan Nolan and Lisa Roy, the series generally takes the point of view of the hosts, whose minds resemble those of humans— separate hemispheres controlling thought and action.
 And, for inspiration, Nolan and Roy have studied video games such as the Grand Theft Auto games, BioShock Infinite and Red Dead Redemption.

 Years: 2014 to present